Zero-Tang/NoirVisor/README.md

 If you are using operating systems older than Windows 8, you are supposed to manually install .NET Framework 4.0 or higher. <br>
 If you use the digital signature provided in NoirVisor's repository, then you should enable the test-signing on your machine.

-## EFI Runtime Driver
+## EFI Application and Runtime Driver
 Use a USB flash stick and setup with GUID Partition Table (GPT).
 Construct a partition and format it info FAT32 file system.
-After you build the image, you should copy it to \EFI\BOOT\bootx64.efi. <br>
+After you build the image, you should see two images: bootx64.efi and NoirVisor.efi <br>
+Those two files are EFI Application and Runtime Driver respectively. <br>
+Copy EFI Application to \EFI\BOOT\bootx64.efi <br>
+Copy EFI Runtime Driver to \NoirVisor.efi <br>
 As the USB flash stick is ready, enter your firmware settings and set it prior to the operating system.
+Disable Secure Boot feature unless you can sign the executable.

 # Detection of NoirVisor
 As specified in AMD64 Architecture Programming Manual, CPUID.EAX=1.ECX[bit 31] indicates hypervisor presence.
 So NoirVisor will set this bit.
 For CPUID instruction, since AMD defines that function leaves 0x40000000-0x400000FF are reserved for hypervisor use, we will use them.
 Most hypervisors defines leaf 0x40000000 is used to identify hypervisor vendor.
 The string constructed by register sequence EBX-ECX-EDX is used to identify vendor of hypervisor.
 For example, VMware hypervisor vendor string is "VMwareVMware".
 In NoirVisor, hypervisor vendor string is defined as "NoirVisor ZT".